drauger-os-development/Policies-and-Operations-Manual/Policies, General Operations/Standard Protocol.md

 1. **Draft Phase**

-	Any contributor can create a policy change or action item proposal by creating a thread in the cct-text channel.
+	During this phase, any Contributor may draft up a policy or change to a policy.
+They should gain the approval for policy or change from at least one (1) other Contributor before proceeding onto the next Phase

 2. **Presentation Phase**

-	After the Draft Phase, any approving Contributor may present the policy or change to the CCT.
+	After the Draft Phase, any approving Contributor may present the policy or change to the CCT by creating a thread in the cct-text channel.
 This presentation requires 2 parts: sharing of the new policy or change, and a time to answer questions to create clarification.

 3. **CCT Debate and Deliberation**